datastax/csharp-driver/doc/features/vectors/README.md

 ## The `CqlVector<T>` C# type

-The [API documentation](cqlvector-api) for this class contains useful information.
+The [API documentation][cqlvector-api] for this class contains useful information.
 Here's some examples:

 ### Creating vectors